asseinfo/br_danfe/README.md

 If you have the xml saved in a file:

-        require "ruby_danfe"
+        require "br_danfe"
-        RubyDanfe.generate("sample.pdf", "sample.xml")
+        BrDanfe.generate("sample.pdf", "sample.xml")

 If you have the xml in a variable:

-        xml = RubyDanfe::XML.new(my_xml_string)
+        xml = BrDanfe::XML.new(my_xml_string)
-        pdf = RubyDanfe.generatePDF(xml)
+        pdf = BrDanfe.generatePDF(xml)
         pdf.render_file "output.pdf"

 ## I18n

-By default, your rails application must be config configured for `pt-Br'.
+By default, your rails application must be configured to `pt-Br`.

-If you need to custom some message or field label, you can override the content of pt-Br.yml file.
+If you need to customize some message or field label, you can override the content of pt-Br.yml file.

 ## Development